-If—against your better judgement; against the advice of every colorist ever—you are, nevertheless, dead-set on going silver at home (as I was!) grab a notepad and let’s proceed—with utmost caution, please!
-But before we get start, a few things you must read up on before you bleach and tone.
+If—against your better judgment and the advice of every colorist ever—you are dead-set on going silver at home grab a notepad and proceed—with utmost caution.
+But before we start, a few things you must read up on before you bleach and tone.

 Recognize the risks